Keyboard shortcuts

 FilePurpose

-python/weaveffi/__init__.pyRe-exports everything from weaveffi.py
+python/weaveffi/__init__.pyRe-exports the public API from weaveffi.py

-python/weaveffi/weaveffi.pyctypes bindings: library loader, wrapper functions, classes
+python/weaveffi/weaveffi.pyctypes bindings: library loader, wrappers, classes

 python/weaveffi/weaveffi.pyiType stub for IDE autocompletion and mypy